ounold/ounold.github.io/README.md

 - DNA Computing
 - natural language processing (finite-state formalisms and methods, syntactic parsing techniques)

+## PhD Students
+- Dr. Wojciech Dobrowolski.
+Application of real-time machine learning for diagnostics and fault location in relay stations (BTS) (2025)
+- Dr. Maciej Troć.
+Mechanisms of adaptation in learning classifier systems (2024)
+- Dr. Zbigniew Pliszka.
+New methods of searching the binary vector space in solving selected optimization problems (2022)
+- Dr. Norbert Kozłowski.
+Real-valued Anticipatory Learning Classifier System (2020)
+- Dr. Łukasz Cielecki.
+Application of an evolutionary induction system of grammar in the classification of objects (2014)

 ## Activities
 - [Leading guest editor of the Special Issue on Grammatical Inference of the Machine Learning journal](https://grammarlearning.org/mlj-gi-special-issue/)
 - [Member of Topics Board of Applied Sciences Journal](https://www.mdpi.com/journal/applsci/topic_editors)